dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 Primes with C++
 ===============

-With Cython, it is also possible to take advantage of the C++ language, notably, part of the C++ standard library is directly importable from Cython code.
+With Cython0, it is also possible to take advantage of the C++ language, notably, part of the C++ standard library is directly importable from Cython0 code.

 Let's see what our :file:`primes.pyx` becomes when using `vector <https://en.cppreference.com/w/cpp/container/vector>`_ from the C++